 And yet, I kept carrying around a little yellow thing in my pocket.
 A thing with a crank.
 A little, silly, unjustifiable, charming, fidgety, comforting thing.

 The Playdate is a weird mini handheld game console.
 It’s like a mutant Game Boy, an alternate reality Game & Watch.
-It’s an indie thing, a fringe type of prototype-feeling device.
+It’s an, a fringe type of prototype-feeling device.
 The Playdate doesn’t play everyday games: just ones in an included season of indie exclusives, plus a bunch of random games made by developers on sites like itch.io.

 I reviewed the Playdate back in the spring — and yeah, I’m still having fun with it.